By Scott B. Freiberger

 - 5 Next Gen Professional Learning Practices Used by Schools Today - We asked leading educators to tell us how schools and districts can best enable their teachers to work successfully in personalized, next gen learning environments.

 - Teacher PD: The Achilles Heel of Personalized, Next Gen Learning - How will thousands of teachers re-engineer their skills to succeed in next gen classrooms?
 Good question.
 We’re working on answers.

 Scott Freiberger is the recipient of the New York State TESOL “Outstanding Teacher Award” 2015.
-He is an ENL Teacher at John Bowne Elementary School of Global Studies in New York City and is completing his third master’s degree in School Leadership at the Touro College Graduate School of Education in New York.
+He is an ENL Teacher at John Bowne Elementary School of Global Studies in New York City and is completing his third master’s degree, this one in School Leadership at the Touro College Graduate School of Education in New York.